L13/vscode-projects/README.md

 * `Open in new Window` - Open the folder, workspace or project in a new window.
 Ignores `l13Projects.openInNewWindow`.
 * `Save Project` - Save the folder or workspace as a project.
 * `Add to Favorites` - Add the folder, workspace or project to favorites.
+* `Open in Integrated Terminal` - Open the folder, workspace or project in the terminal.
 * `Add to Group` - Add a project, repository or workspace to a workspace group.
-* `Open in Terminal` - Open the folder, workspace or project in the terminal.
 * `Assign to Slot` - Assign the folder, workspace or project to a slot 1 - 9 to open it with a keyboard shortcut.
-* `Select Color` - Select a color for a project.
+* `Select Status Bar Color` - Select a color for a project.
 The color also appears in the status bar.
 * `Select for Compare` - Select a folder, workspace or project for a comparison.
 Requires [Diff Folders](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-diff).
 * `Compare with Selected` - Compare the folder, workspace or project with the current selection.
 Requires [Diff Folders](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-diff).
 * `Compare with Workspace` - Compares the folder, workspace or project with the current workspace.
 Requires [Diff Folders](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-diff).